arroyo/grutil/README.md

 * Backup
 * Render

+@note this project was originally called cmsutil.
+It was later changed to avoid namespace collisions in some linux environments as there is a cryptography packaged called cmsutil.
+If you are currently running the old cmsutil please delete and reintsall grutil in its place.

 ## Install

 Once you have [Go installed](https://golang.org/doc/install) on your target environment, simply run the following to install